 Easter tends to not receive as much attention in media as the other major Christian holiday, Christmas.
 Possible reasons: it’s harder to commercialize (outside candy, eggs, dinner items, and clothing), and few secular elements besides the Easter Bunny and springtime?
 Meanwhile, the Jewish holiday of Passover isn’t mentioned much in media, period.

-Still, both holidays do get some attention, including in animation, so I’ve highlighted noteworthy examples below.
+Still, Easter and Passover do get some attention, including in animation, so I’ve highlighted noteworthy examples in cartoons below.

 It’s the Easter Beagle, Charlie Brown

 The 1974 “Peanuts” special is one of the better entries in the series.
 Favorite aspects for me include:

 - Peppermint Patty trying (and failing) to teach Marcie (who apparently can’t cook) how to dye Easter eggs.

 - Snoopy buying Woodstock a birdhouse, which the bird proceeds to give a “groovy” 70s decor.